Decoys (film): Plot

 In an effort to catch the aliens in the act and prove their existence, Luke and Alex hatch a plan to record them.
 Luke plants a camera in his bedroom and manages to get a very-horny Lily to go to bed with him.
 While Alex watches from a different room, Luke and Lily disrobe and prepare to have sex.
 As Lily mounts him, Luke notices a strange green organ between her breasts.
 The camera suddenly malfunctions, and Lily realizes she's being recorded.
 Angered, Lily prepares to rape Luke to death and unleashes her tentacles but accidentally knocks over a candle, which starts a fire.
 Seemingly vulnerable to the heat, Lily screams and sheds her human form, letting Luke see what the aliens look like in their true form; humanoid reptilians.
 Lily escapes, but Luke and Alex fail to capture any evidence.

 Constance, meanwhile, becomes emotionally engaged with Roger, explains to him that the aliens have come to Earth to impregnate men, as their race is dying out.
 To save their people, the aliens persuade men to come with them, promising sex.
 However, the "mating" process involves sticking their tentacles down the male's throat.
 Most men die because they cannot survive the cold temperature.
 Roger allows Constance to "mate" with him after she explains everything as she has fallen in love with him when she wasn't supposed to.
 She explains that they're merely trying to survive and that they don't want anyone to die.
 He agrees to allow her to impregnate him, giving her race a chance to survive.
-Luke comes in just in time to see an alien offscreen crawl out of Roger's mouth.
+Luke comes in just in time to see an alien crawl out of Roger's mouth.
 Roger dies soon after, leaving Constance horrified because she didn't want him to die.

 Luke has discovered that, while the aliens love the cold, they hate heat.
 Luke has also discovered that Gibby is dead at this point having been frozen by Natasha.
 Luke teams up with Detective Amanda (his former girlfriend) and obtains a home-made flamethrower, determined to put an end to the aliens' terror.
 Luke confronts the aliens and kills Natasha and Lily by burning them, not realizing the truth of their mission.
 He then chases Constance and confronts her, but the flamethrower runs out of propane.
 Seeing him vulnerable, Constance leaps on top of him, knocking him to the ground.
 She straddles him and beats him down, then releases her tentacles, preparing to throat-rape him.
 However, just before Luke is impregnated, Amanda shows up and shoots Constance, knocking her off.
 Using an ax, Luke breaks open high-pressure pipes and kills Constance with steam.
 Luke now has solid evidence of the aliens' existence as there were witnesses who saw them in their true form, and he leaves Amanda to deal with them while he runs off with Alex.